 Today’s Gnomad Homies feature is this wonderful family of four, Shawn, Brie, their dachshund Milo and their newest addition (puppy) Jax.
 They are traveling around in their self-built Sprinter they have named Mosby!
 They quit their life in the big city of Seattle, chose to pursue their own businesses, built out their second rig, and have been checking out wonderful sceneries and cities near and far!
-Give their story a read, scope out their website and give them a follow on social media!
-(And if you need anyone to run your digital marketing, be sure to hit them up!)
+Give their story a read, scope out their website for more adventures!

 Where are you from?

 Woo, what a question.
 Does any nomad know how to properly answer this?
 We both grew up in a small town in Oklahoma then after college decided to check out the Northwest.
 We lived in Seattle for 5 years, then we moved to Greensboro North Carolina for a year while we built our van.

 Where are you currently located?

 Right now we are traveling along the East Coast, we explored Florida for a month by starting in the Keys and worked our way up to St. Augustine.
 Soon we will be heading west towards Arizona.

 What are you living/traveling in?

 What specs can you tell us about your rig?

 Finding Mosby, our perfect Van life van was quite the adventure.
 It began the night before Brie’s birthday, she was dealing with some pesky kidney stones.
 Shawn wanting to do anything to help keep her mind off her pain he decided to make use of his time by looking for our new home on wheels.
 Sure enough, he found a van 5 hours away located in Charleston SC.
 The next day we made the drive and knew it was ours!
 It was a 2008 Sprinter van with 116k miles on it.
 We were able to negotiate and get it for $11,500 and opted for the $2000 warranty which was COMPLETELY worth it.